 We’re leaders in applying scientific advances to public policy, health and wellbeing.
 We help our public sector partners develop their data science and analytics skills so they can tackle complex data challenges.

-We’re the first university in the UK to appoint a Chief Scientific Adviser to a local government authority.
-Professor Alex Quiroz-Flores, Reader at the Department of Government and Chief Scientific Adviser for IADS, uses data to help Essex County Council reshape public policy and service delivery.
+We were the first university in the UK to appoint a Chief Scientific Adviser to a local government authority.
+From 2019, Professor Alex Quiroz-Flores served as the Chief Scientific Adviser for Essex and in June 2024, Dr Spyros Samothrakis became the new Chief Scientific Adviser for Essex.

 Essex County Council is one of England’s largest local authorities.
-As Chief Scientific Adviser, Alex is transforming the way public services are being delivered by embedding data science into government decision making.
+The Chief Scientific Adviser is tasked with transforming the delivery of public services by embedding data science into government decision-making.

 The Catalyst Project aimed to helped Essex County Council and Suffolk County Council to improve services for vulnerable people – by using our expertise in data analytics and cutting-edge scientific methods to assess risks and evaluate the impact of their initiatives and target services for vulnerable people.